Tuition and Fees

 Check payments by mail should be directed to the attention of the Cashier at: South Georgia State College, 100 W. College Park Drive, Douglas, GA 31533.
 Check payments must include the student's ID number (988 number) to ensure that payments are posted to the correct student account.

-Fall Semester 2022 Student Financial Aid Refund Dates:
+Spring Semester 2023 Student Financial Aid Refund Dates:

 Refunds are remitted to the student by one of the following methods: